SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-amber-prowler.md

 It is **immune** to immune to [fatigue](/2020/11/10/extra-rules/#conditions), [fear](/2020/11/10/extra-rules/#conditions), [poison](/2020/11/10/extra-rules/#conditions) and diseases (because it's an object).
 It **resists** fire and magic.
 It **can** climb most surfaces like a cat and jump 30'.
-**However**, anti-magic zones and dispel effects paralyze it, and, when it dies, it crumbles and leaves behind 1D6 [valuable](/2020/11/09/base-rules) chunks of amber.
+**However**, anti-magic zones and dispel effects paralyze it, and, when it dies, it crumbles and leaves behind 1D6 chunks of amber ([valuable treasure](/2020/11/09/base-rules)).

 **Attacks (1/round)**